zrythm/zrythm/doc/user/plugins-files/plugins/scanning.rst

 Scanning for Plugins
 ====================

 Zrythm will scan for plugins on startup and will remember those plugins until it is closed.
-Zrythm supports
+Zrythm supports :term:`LV2`, :term:`VST2`, :term:`VST3` and
-LV2, VST2, VST3 and AU plugins.
+:term:`AU` plugins.
 LV2 is the recommended
 standard.

-SFZ and SF2 instruments are also supported, and they are scanned as instrument plugins.
+:term:`SFZ` and :term:`SF2` instruments are also
+supported, and they are
+scanned as instrument plugins.

-.. tip:: Plugin scanning can be disabled by passing ``NO_SCAN_PLUGINS=1`` when running Zrythm.
+.. tip:: Plugin scanning can be disabled by passing :envvar:`NO_SCAN_PLUGINS` when running Zrythm.

 LV2 Scan
 --------

-Zrythm will scan for LV2 plugins in the `standard paths specified here <https://lv2plug.in/pages/filesystem-hierarchy-standard.html>`_.
-You can bypass this behavior by passing the :envvar:`LV2_PATH` environment variable to specify custom paths.
-For example,
+Zrythm will scan for LV2 plugins in the
-``LV2_PATH=$HOME/custom-lv2-dir zrythm``.
+`standard paths specified here <https://lv2plug.in/pages/filesystem-hierarchy-standard.html>`_.
+You can bypass this behavior by passing :envvar:`LV2_PATH`.

 VST2/VST3 Scan
 --------------